LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 However, now you jumped back to a state with all the stuff you've just done.
 You haven't reverted the code you have just jumped back to a section in the text segment and set the stack pointer to where it was at that state.
 Now the programmer is left in a state where they can't free, close, or clean what they've just done.
-Now yes if you plan to immediately exit it might be fine, but if not you're leave yourself in a bad state.
+Now yes if you plan to immediately exit it might be fine, but if not you're leaving yourself in a bad state.
-Keep in mind that NASA can't afford to exit the program as they'll lose communication to the equipment.

 Goto is a little weird.
-Goto isn't inheriently evil.
+Goto isn't inheriently evil as some think.
 I've seen some valid uses for goto like jumping to handle clean up.
 Deep nested loops as well, but I think fixing the deep nesting would be better.
-When there wasn't structed constructs like for and while it would of course be abused.
+When there wasn't structured constructs like for and while it would of course be abused.
+There simply wasn't another option for flow.
-However, we have structed programming now.
+However, we have structured programming now.
 Goto now adays I feel is a signal of breaking control flow or trying to force its usage.
 It feels more like you've programmed yourself into a corner and goto is the only way out.

 ### 2. Give all terminating loops a fixed upper bound

 Notice this says "terminating" loops.
-These are loops that are not expected to run forever.
-Non-terminating loops should be verified they won't stop like waiting for network requests, and there should only be one non-terminating loop per thread/task.
+Non-terminating loops, like waiting for network requests, should be verified they won't stop.
+NASA says there should only be one non-terminating per task or thread specifically for receiving and processing.
+These are also explicity non-terminating loops not loops that are non-terminating until some condition.

 This rule mostly applies to loops that have a variable number of iterations.
-Examples would be traversing a linked list or traversing a string.
+An examples would be traversing a linked list, or traversing a string.
 The max should be related to your assumptions on what would be an unreasonable amount of iterations.
 If you are dealing with file paths what is the maximum length a file path can be?
+Basically if you reach this number of iterations something has gone wrong.

-However, in general programming you might have some while(true) waiting for some condition to exit.
+However, in general programming you might have some while(true) running until some exit condition.
+Perhaps a program that only end when a user clicks to exit the program.
 In this case you would want to test that only that condition can terminate the loop.
-You may have it so only a signal like SIGINT (CTRL + C) can be the only option to terminate, but how secure this would be depends on your environment and implimentation.
+NASA doesn't really have a statement for this scenarios.

-Async functions I think should also fall under here.
+Async functions should also get similar treatment.
 I didn't see anything about asynchronous functions in NASA's documentation, but it is a common practice to set a timeout for asynchronous things.
 This way your program won't hang there waiting, and you can return an error.
+Regex should also have a timeout depending on the regex.
+There are some "evil regex" patterns that can act as a Denial of Service.
+This wikipedia article explains about it (Wikipedia ReDoS)[https://en.wikipedia.org/wiki/ReDoS]

 ### 3. Do not use dynamic memory after task initialization

-I believe what they mean by "task initialization" are things such as creation of threads.
+I believe what they mean by "task initialization" are things such as the creation of threads.
 When creating a thread you can give it a fixed segment of memory for the thread's stack to use.

 This rule can be especially hard to follow, but it has its reason.
-It's a common rule for anything saftey critical, and is a general rule to avoid the HEAP with embedded systems.
+It's a common rule for anything saftey critical, and it is a general rule to avoid the HEAP with embedded systems.
 You really wouldn't want to deal with fragmentation and best fit algortithms in a system that already doesn't have a lot of memory.
 The most efficent use of memory is leaving no gaps which is what the stack does.